romana/romana/docs/kubernetes/network-topology.md

 * `block_mask` (required)

-  The mask applied to _address blocks_.
+  The mask applied to [address blocks](../romana#romana-address-blocks).
 This must be longer than the mask used for the CIDR, with a maximum value of 32.
   It implicitly defines the number of addresses per block, eg: a value of /29 means the address block contains 8 addresses.

 ### Topology Mapping JSON